natcap/invest.users-guide/source/recreation.rst

   + This table contains the total photo-user-days counted in each cell for each month of the chosen date range.
 Each row in this table is a unique AOI grid cell or polygon.
 Columns represent months ("2005-1" is January 2005, "2014-12" is December 2014).

-+ **regression_coefficients.shp** (output if Compute Regression is selected):
++ **predictor_data.shp** (output if Compute Regression is selected):

-  + This shapefile is a copy of the "pud_results.shp" (see above) with additional fields defined by the ids given in the Predictor Table.
+  + This shapefile has polygons matching those in "pud_results.shp" and it has fields defined by the ids given in the Predictor Table.
 The values of those fields are the metric calculated per response feature (:ref:`rec-data-needs`: Predictor Table).

 + **regression_coefficients.txt** (output if Compute Regression is selected):